zokalo/aerospace/README.md

 $ sudo python setup.py install
 ```

-If you face problems with requirements read the next subsections.
+If you face problems with requirements try to find solution in the next
+subsections.

 ###Odespy